hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/04-Monitor-perf-on-fresh-data/README.md

 [//]: # ( challenge instructions )

-You have completed your work on the `taxifare_model` package.
+You have completed your work on the `taxifare` package.
 You have transformed the notebook provided by the WagonCab Data Science team into a cloud ready package.
 Your code is able to train from various data sources (your local disk, Cloud Storage or Big Query) depending on the value of the `.env` variable `DATA_SOURCE`.
 The code can also save the trained model on your local disk or in mlflow depending on the value of the `MODEL_TARGET` environment variable.

 The WagonCab tech team is amazed by your work and decides to assign to you a new challenging task: automating the complete workflow of the model lifecycle.